metamath/lamp-guide/docs/index.md

 statement.
 To make this easier to do (and more likely to be correct), a new fragment selector has been created to let you apply simple transforms to insert and elide statements.
-Some small changes are expected to occur still.
+Some small changes are expected to occur in this before a release.

 The icon <img width="16" height="16" src="transform.svg" alt="save"> (transform)
 has a circle and a square; you can interpret it as "changing shape".